webmaeistro/devz-docz/infrasec/charter.md

 * **Build the infrastructure foundations for the application.** In practical terms, this also means building out the parts of the environment that the application developers will deploy their code on top of.
-At Martin's experience, this usually means AWS infrastructure, CI/CD pipelines, and other tools which support the application; however, it does not mean that application developers cannot make changes to these systems too, just that I "own" that part of the system.
+At I, this usually means AWS infrastructure, CI/CD pipelines, and other tools which support the application; however, it does not mean that application developers cannot make changes to these systems too, just that I "own" that part of the system.
 It’s important to note